Beat the Beep! For information on CO detectors nearing end of life and CO alarm replacement check out materials from Kiddie.com right here.

 Do you feel better when you are away from the house for a period of time?

 If so, you may be suffering from CO poisoning.
 To be sure, see a physician and request a carboxy hemoglobin test.
 This will determine percentage of carbon monoxide in your blood.

 What do I do if my carbon monoxide detector goes off?

 If you and/or your family members are feeling ill, get out of the house immediately.
 Have a plan that includes a pre-designated meeting place so that all family members can be accounted for.
 (Most fatalities occur when people re-enter the home to search for loved ones).
 Call 911 from a neighbor’s phone or a mobile phone outside of the house.

-If you feel it is not an emergency, yet want to have someone check out your home, call the Mayfield Village Fire Department at our non-emergency number 440.461.1208 to discuss the problem.
+If you feel it is not an emergency, call the Mayfield Village Dispatch Center at their non-emergency number 440.461.1234 to discuss the problem.

 Where do I put my carbon monoxide detector?